wyattjsmith1/gdrust/CONTRIBUTING.md

 ### Making Suggestions
 This project will hopefully get better over time, and that starts with proposals.
 In general, please ensure proposals follow this project's philosophy of improving 90% of use cases.
-We are trying to keep the syntax as close to GdScript as possible and are favoring readability over supporting 100% of cases.
+We are trying to keep the syntax close to GdScript and are favoring readability over supporting 100% of cases.
 Additionally, please try to mirror Godot 4.0's syntax as much as possible.